 Special Connective Tissue: While talking about connective tissue systems people sometimes ask a general question - is cartilage a connective tissue?.
 The answer is yes.
 Cartilage is a special connective tissue.
 The cartilage connective tissue comes under the classification of special connective tissue along with reticular connective tissue, adipose tissue, bone and blood.
 Another of the connective tissue examples that are included in this category are the fibrous, elastic and lymphoid tissues.
 The fibroareolar tissue and fibromuscular tissue is a combination of the fibrous and areolar tissue and fibrous and muscular tissue, respectively.

-Characteristics & Components of Connective Tissue
+Characteristics & Components of Connective Tissues

 Many forms of connective tissue are made up of type I collagen fibres, which make approximately 25% of human protein content and play a primary role in the connective tissue function.
 These collagen fibres are fixed in the intercellular spaces by the ground substance which is a clear, colourless and viscous fluid containing glycosaminoglycans and proteoglycans.